MarcoCoppola/Development/AngulaJS/Testing/README.md

 ##End-to-end Testing
 ###Installing Testing Environment
 + Start by installing Protractor.
 It is an end-to-end testing framework for AngularJS.
+Protractor use Jasmine for its test syntax.
 ```
 npm install -g protractor
 ```